michelbarbeau/Multivariate-Polynomial-Public-Key-Digital-Signature/README.md

 This is a minimal implementation of the Key Encapsulation Mechanism described in the article:

-Randy Kuang, Maria Perepechaenko, and Michel Barbeau, "A New Quantum Safe Multivariate Polynomial Public Key Digital Signature Algorithm", Januray 2022.
+Randy Kuang, Maria Perepechaenko, and Michel Barbeau, "A New Quantum Safe Multivariate Polynomial Public Key Digital Signature Algorithm", January 2022.